Rose: Reproduction

+Many of the domestic cultivars do not produce hips, as the flowers are too tightly petalled to provide access for pollination and the plants can only propagate through human-made cuttings.

 Evolution

 The oldest remains of roses are from the Late Eocene Florissant Formation of Colorado.
 Roses were present in Europe by the early Oligocene.

 Today's garden roses come from 18th-century China.
 Among the old Chinese garden roses, the Old Blush group is the most primitive, while newer groups are the most diverse.

+Genome

+A study of the patterns of natural selection in the genome of roses indicated that genes related to DNA damage repair and stress adaptation have been positively selected, likely during their domestication.
+This rapid evolution may reflect an adaptation to genome confliction resulting from frequent intra- and inter-species hybridization and switching environmental conditions of growth.

 Species

 The genus Rosa is composed of 140–180 species and divided into four subgenera: